SeanMcP/seanmcp.com/src/content/free-to-grow-with-tests.md

 ---
 title: Free to grow
-description: Why tests (should) free you to grow with confidence
+description: Why tests (should) free you to grow with confidence.
 date: 2020-02-17T12:00-0400
 image: /img/redwood.min.jpg
 verse: Isaiah 53:2